Vitamin B12 & Metformin – What’s the Connection?

 What happens if you take B12 with Metformin?

 Only good things!
-B12 doesn’t interact with Metformin, so it won’t cause any adverse reactions with Metformin or prevent you from enjoying the full benefits of Metformin.
+B12 doesn’t interact with Metformin, so it won’t cause any adverse reactions or prevent you from enjoying the full benefits.
 You can safely take B12 and Metformin together.
-B12 supplements are always a fantastic addition to your longevity toolkit, especially if you’re taking Metformin – they help counteract potential B12 deficiency, and keep you energized and focused as a bonus.
+B12 supplements are always a fantastic addition to your longevity toolkit.
+This is especially true if you’re taking Metformin – they help counteract potential B12 deficiency, and keep you energized and focused.

 Should I start taking B12 if I just started Metformin?